Want to claim a tax deduction for super contributions?

 Update employee details with each employee.
 Always check employee payroll details are up to date prior to processing your final pays for the financial year.
 This will enable you to pick up any super fund details or otherwise that may have changed and need updating.

-Accurate Balance – Your Bookkeeper & BAS Agent, are always available to assist in any matters relating to Super Contributions, SBSCH, processing or payments.
+Accurate Balance – Your Bookkeeper & BAS Agent, are always available to assist in any matters relating to Super Contributions and processing or payments.

-There is no change to when SG quarterly payments are due, the next quarterly due date is 28 July 2020.
-If you miss this payment deadline the ATO will charge you interest and penalties.
+There is no change to when SG quarterly payments are due, all due dates can be found in the superannuation tab on the main page of Accurate Balance website.
+If you miss these payment deadlines a super guarantee charge statement will need to be prepared and submitted and the ATO will charge you interest and penalties.

 Post Attribution: ATO Small Business Newsroom